zandgaim/scada/README.md

-# SCADA System Implementation in Elixir
+# SCADA

 This project is a Supervisory Control and Data Acquisition (SCADA) system developed using the Elixir programming language.
 It provides real-time monitoring and control capabilities for industrial processes.

+This project is developed as part of a master's thesis in cooperation with SIMES.

 Features: